ekopter/scientific_communication_support_website/docs/7_Blog_1_Feedback_framework.md

 The depth at which you *take* feedback will also vary throughout a text - you might not like the deep feedback that somebody gives you (or their deep feedback might even change a passage to be incorrect!) but the shallow aspect of that feedback (that the presence of these edits indicate *where* there is a problem) is likely very legitimate - so although you may not take the editors suggested changes, you still need to change the problematic section.

 Also, it's important to remember that feedback need not be all about problems with a text!
-If there is a passage that is particularly well-written, a section that is particularly easy to read, and/or a notably great choice of wording or terminology, definitely put in a comment to let the author know!
-They can then attempt to replicate whatever they did in the good section when trying to improve problematic sections.
+In fact, you can think about ***positive feedback*** as having these same levels as well: *Shallow positive feedback* points out a piece of the text that is particularly effective, *Middle positive feedback* describes why part of a text is particularly effective, and *Deep positive feedback* explains how the good aspects of this piece of text could potentially be extrapolated to other, weaker parts of the text.
+Whenever possible, include positive feedback when you are reviewing a text - this can really help an author to understand what makes their writing effective.

 ## When asking for feedback {-}